tbernacchi/aws-upload-notifier/README.md

 # aws-upload-notifier

-This project sets up an automated workflow where files uploaded to an S3 bucket trigger a Lambda function that records the file information in DynamoDB.
+This project sets up an automated workflow for tracking and monitoring file uploads in S3 buckets.

-> The main purpose of this project was to practice a litte bit of architecture on AWS using terraform/terragrunt.
+> The main purpose of this project was to practice a litte bit of serverless architecture on AWS using terraform/terragrunt.

 ## Architecture